My vision is to educate independent and creative engineers with critical thinking, leadership and reflective qualities.

 In this obligatory course, together with co-instructors (Barys Shyrokau and J. Micah Prendergast), we teach the fundamentals of robot dynamics and control.
 The course examines the theory of how to design different controllers and derive robot kinematics and dynamics models through three application areas: robotic manipulators (me), advanced manipulation (Micah), and mobile robots (Barys).
 The theoretical lectures are supplemented with interactive sessions and practical assignments where students have to implement the learnt theory in Phyton and Matlab.

-In this advanced elective course, together with the responsible instructor (Michael Wiertlewski), we teach the principles related to the control of physical human-robot interaction.
+In this advanced elective course, together with Michael Wiertlewski, we teach the principles related to the control of physical human-robot interaction.
 The underlying theory is grounded in the impedance control principle.
 The course examines several key application areas, such as human-robot collaboration, haptic and tactile interfaces, teleoperation, exoskeletons, etc. There is a strong focus on practical assignments on actual hardware, where the students work with haptic devices to implement the theory through open-ended projects.

 WB1630-20 Statica [2024-present] (Bachelor in Mechanical Engineering, TU Delft)